ʻApi Kalenaʻa ʻEku Ngaahi Fakatokanga

 Note the officer's name and badge number, agency, and location.
 Write down everything immediately.
 Contact the National Lawyers Guild or ACLU.

-This is a summary of publicly available information.
-Laws vary by jurisdiction.
-This is not legal advice.
-For complete Know Your Rights information, visit aclu.org/know-your-rights or ilrc.org for multilingual red cards.
+General public legal information — not legal advice.
+For complete Know Your Rights info visit aclu.org/know-your-rights or ilrc.org for multilingual red cards.

 Keep ICE Out Running